Shanya1234/KisanCare-Final/README.md

-# KisanSeva: Empowering Farmers with Technology and Machine Learning
+# KrishiCare: Empowering Farmers with Technology and Machine Learning

-KisanSeva is a revolutionary Flutter application designed specifically for farmers, integrating cutting-edge Machine Learning technologies with a plethora of features to enhance agricultural productivity and efficiency.
-With a focus on user-friendly design and comprehensive functionality, KisanSeva aims to be the go-to tool for farmers seeking to optimize their farming practices and maximize yields.
+KrishiCare is a revolutionary Flutter application designed specifically for farmers, integrating cutting-edge Machine Learning technologies with a plethora of features to enhance agricultural productivity and efficiency.
+With a focus on user-friendly design and comprehensive functionality, KrishiCare aims to be the go-to tool for farmers seeking to optimize their farming practices and maximize yields.

 ## Demo Video
 [![Watch the video](https://img.youtube.com/vi/tnnmiYsJUhU/maxresdefault.jpg)](https://youtu.be/lQnrZapjc_M)